solana-labs/solana-payments-app/apps/backend-serverless/README.md

 ## Where to Find Stuff

 -   The endpoints are all defined in serverless.yml and the handlers are in serverless-backed/src/handlers/
 -   The database schema can be found in serverless-backed/prisma/schema.prisma

 ## Patterns to Use

 -   For parsing responses and query parameters we use yup, you can find all of the models in serverless-backend/src/models/

 ## Notes

 -   Even though we are using turborepo, we must not hoist the dependecies for this app.
 They need to remain here for the Serverless Framework to package them
 -   you will need to run 'npx prisma migrate dev' after you make a change to the database schema or if you're connecting to a new database for the first time

+## Fetures Completed & Upcoming

+This is a list of supported features.
+Before merging into main, please test all selected items

+-   [ ] Paying for an order in Shopify
+-   [x] Canceling an open payment
+-   [x] Rejecting an open refund
+-   [ ] Refunding a completed payment